 No. Students may attend full time or part time, and it is important to note that they may change their full- or part-time status on a semester by semester basis.
-International students on an F-1 student entry visa must attend full time (12 or more credits).
+International students on an F-1 student entry visa must attend full time (12 or more points).

 If courses are offered at night, they are offered to all undergraduate students, not specifically to GS students.
-GS students take the same classes as all other Columbia undergraduate students.
+GS students take the same classes, with the same professors, as all other Columbia undergraduate students.
 If a course is not offered at night, students must make arrangements to take the required or desired course at the time it is offered.

 Students who are enrolled full-time at GS (12 or more points per semester) are eligible for University Apartment Housing.
 For more information, please visit the Housing page.

 Parking garages on campus are reserved for faculty and staff.
 Students may use a variety of private garages in the neighborhood.
-While it may be possible to find metered street spots, it is difficult to find parking on any kind of predictable basis.
-Most students use public transportation.
+While it may be possible to find metered street spots, it is difficult to find such parking on any kind of predictable basis, and most students use public transportation.

 Yes.
 Each month the Office of Admissions offers Information Sessions that cover the application process, credit transfers, financial planning, and student life.
 Visit the Information Sessions page for locations and registration details.

 Prospective students may apply any time of the year, since applications are processed on a rolling basis.
 Students are admitted for both the fall and spring semesters, and each term includes priority early action, early action, and regular decision deadlines.
-Please see the Important Dates section of the website for all application deadlines.
+Please see the Important Dates page for details about application deadlines.